 The running of stop-signs has and remains another significant issue for many communities, especially since, according to the Fatality Analysis Reporting System, in 2014 there were 13,627 cars involved in various accidents where the primary violation at issue involved the running of a stop-sign to the failure to adhere to a stop-sign.

 From a liability perspective, the running of a red-light or a stop-sign can and does have serious consequences, especially when the net result may be serious bodily injury or in many circumstances, death.
 Additionally, most jurisdictions, including West Virginia, recognize that a car accident that involves the running of a red-light or a stop sign is a violation that automatically lends itself to fines, punishment, a citation, and in many circumstances, license suspension.
 Additionally, traffic violations involving the running of a red light or a stop sign, especially where the driver did so as a result of being distracted, can evidence negligence where the courts may impose civil liability based upon the traffic violation itself.

 Let our Attorneys Help You Today

-If you or someone you know has suffered a car accident as a result of a distracted driver running a red light or a stop sign, you need attorneys with experience in such personal injury matters.
+If you or someone you know has suffered a car accident as a result of a distracted driver running a red light or a stop sign, you need car accident lawyers with experience in such personal injury matters.
 Colombo Law is highly experienced in such matters and can evaluate your potential legal claims on your behalf.